Biden signs immigration orders as Congress awaits more - WTMJ

 In an echo of failed legislative pushes in 2007 and 2013, familiar lines of division have formed with overheated rhetoric.
 Stephen Miller, a top architect of Trump’s policies, said Sunday on Fox News Channel that Biden’s actions amount to the “end of all immigration enforcement in the United States of America.”

-Pro-immigration groups generally applauded Biden’s latest moves, though they were more muted than the almost-giddy reception to the president’s first-day actions.
+Pro-immigration groups largely applauded Biden’s latest moves, though they were more muted than the almost-giddy reception to the president’s first-day actions.

 “The positive steps the administration is taking must be the beginning, not an end unto themselves,” Ali Noorani, president of the National Immigration Forum, said Tuesday.
 “Congress should build on these first steps to find permanent solutions to improve our immigration system.”